asd-lt/numeral.php/README.md

-# Numerals.php
+# Numeral.php

-Numerals.php is a number formatting library for PHP.
+Numeral.php is a number formatting library for PHP.
 It started off as a port of [`numerals-js`](http://numeraljs.com/) (a number formatting library for JavaScript).
-This is where Numerals.php gets it's name.
-The latest iteration of Numerals.php is based on [`numbro`](https://github.com/foretagsplatsen/numbro), a maintained "version" of numerals-js.
+This is where Numeral.php gets it's name.
+The latest iteration of Numeral.php is based on [`numbro`](https://github.com/foretagsplatsen/numbro), a maintained "version" of numerals-js.
 The API is very similar to `numbro`, but there are some things that are different.
 Most of the documentation here is taken from the [`numbro.js website`](http://numbrojs.com/format.html), and adjusted where necessary, so be sure to give them some love.

 Here is a quick example: